basementuniverse/vscode-kanbn/docs/styles.md

 # Styles

-The Kanbn board has a default style which is based on the current vscode theme, however you can override this by creating a CSS file `.kanbn/board.css`.
+The Kanbn board has a default style which is based on the current vscode theme, however you can override this by creating a CSS file called `board.css` inside the Kanbn directory (by default this is `.kanbn/`).
 A reference of class names is provided below.

 You can view the default stylesheet [here](https://github.com/basementuniverse/vscode-kanbn/blob/main/src/index.css).